-Handling the increased volume, variety and velocity (the “3V/s”) of data requires a fundamental shift in the makeup of the platform required to capture, store, and analyze the data.
+Handling the increased volume, variety, and velocity—the “3V/s”—of data (shown in the center of the infographic) requires a fundamental shift in the makeup of the platform required to capture, store, and analyze the data.
 A platform that’s capable of handling and capitalizing on Big Data successfully requires a mix of structured data-handling relational databases, unstructured data-handling NoSQL databases, caching solutions, and map reducing Hadoop-style tools.

 As the need for new technologies to handle the “3V/s” of Big Data has grown, open source solutions have become the catalysts for innovation, generating a steady launch of new, relevant products to tackle Big Data challenges.
 Thanks to the skyrocketing pace of innovation in specialized databases and applications, businesses can now choose from a variety of proprietary and open source solutions, depending on the database type and their specific database requirements.